 After using multiple regression analysis, low folate levels were associated with low scores on naming tests, and low levels of vitamin B12 in the blood were related to low scores on word list memory.
 High homocysteine levels were also associated with low scores on word memory and construction recall testing.

 “These results suggest that plasma folate, vitamin B12, homocysteine and tissue factor pathway inhibitor are associated with cognitive function in cognitively impaired (Alzheimer’s disease and Mild cognitive impairment) elderly and that the association was stronger in patients with Alzheimer’s disease.”

 What is Homocysteine and why are High Levels so Bad?

 Increased homocysteine levels have also been linked with cardiovascular disease – more specifically the progression of atherosclerosis or the hardening of the arteries.
 Thus, high homocysteine levels have been found among those who have suffered from strokes and heart attacks.

 Homocysteine and its two partners methionine and cysteine, is involved in the metabolic detoxification process called methylation.
 This transfers methyl groups from one molecule to another.
-When a methyl group is transferred to a oxidative toxin it speeds its discharge from the body.
-Higher levels of homocysteine are typically accompanied by higher levels of oxidative radicals and toxins in the liver and blood stream.
+When a methyl group is transferred to an oxidative toxin it speeds its discharge from the body.
+Higher levels of homocysteine are typically accompanied by higher levels of oxidative radicals and toxins in the liver and bloodstream.